-Name, Address, Year of Birth Position(s) Held with Registrant Principal Occupation(s) During Past 5 Years Number of Portfolios Overseen In The Fund Complex Other Directorships Held During Past 5 Years James Colantino 80 Arkay Drive Hauppauge, NY 11788 Year of Birth: 1969 President Since Feb.
+Name, Address, Year of Birth Position(s) Held with Registrant Principal Occupation(s) During Past 5 Years Number of Portfolios Overseen In The Fund Complex Other Directorships Held During Past 5 Years James Colantino Year of Birth: 1969 President Since Feb.
 2017 Treasurer (2012 to 2017) Senior Vice President (2012- present); Vice President (2004 to 2012); Gemini Fund Services, LLC.
+N/A N/A

-N/A N/A Laura Szalyga 80 Arkay Drive Hauppauge, NY 11788 Year of Birth: 1978 Treasurer Since Feb.
+Name, Address, Year of Birth Position(s) Held with Registrant Principal Occupation(s) During Past 5 Years Number of Portfolios Overseen In The Fund Complex Other Directorships Held During Past 5 Years Laura Szalyga Year of Birth: 1978 Treasurer Since Feb.
 2017 Vice President, Gemini Fund Services, LLC (since 2015); Assistant Vice President, Gemini Fund Services, LLC (2011-2014).
-N/A N/A Richard A. Malinowski 80 Arkay Drive Hauppauge, NY 11788 Year of Birth: 1983 Vice President Since Sep.
-2018 Secretary Since 2013 Senior Vice President (since 2017); Vice President and Counsel (2016-2017) and Assistant Vice President (2012 - 2016), Gemini Fund Services, LLC N/A N/A William B. Kimme Year of Birth: 1962 Chief Compliance Officer Since Inception Senior Compliance Officer, Northern Lights Compliance Services, LLC (September 2011 - present) N/A N/A
+N/A N/A Richard A. Malinowski Year of Birth: 1983 Vice President Since Sep.
+2018 Secretary Since 2013 Senior Vice President and Senior Managing Counsel, Gemini Fund Services, LLC, (since February 2020); Senior Vice President Legal Administration, Gemini Fund Services, LLC (April 2017 to February 2020); Vice President and Counsel (April 2016 - 2017) and AVP and Staff Attorney (September 2012 - March 2016).
+N/A N/A William B. Kimme Year of Birth: 1962 Chief Compliance Officer Since Inception Senior Compliance Officer, Northern Lights Compliance Services, LLC (September 2011 - present) N/A N/A

-Information is as of October 31, 2018.
+Information is as of October 31, 2019.

-As of October 31, 2018, the Trust was comprised of 21 active portfolios managed by seven unaffiliated investment advisers and two affiliated investment advisers.
-The term "Fund Complex" applies only to those funds that (i) are advised by a common investment adviser or by an investment adviser that is an affiliated person of the investment adviser of any of the other funds in the Trust or (ii) hold themselves out to investors as related companies for purposes of investment and investor services.
-The Fund does not share the same investment adviser with any other series of the Trust or hold itself out as related to any other series of the Trust for investment purposes except for the Recurrent Natural Resources Fund, which liquidated on January 31, 2019.
+As of October 31, 2019, the Trust was comprised of 20 active portfolios managed by seven unaffiliated investment advisers and two affiliated investment advisers.
+The term "Fund Complex" applies only to those funds that (i) are advised by a common investment adviser or by an investment adviser that is an affiliated person of the investment adviser of any of the other funds in the Trust or (ii) hold themselves out to investors as related companies for purposes of investment adviser services.
+The Fund does not share the same investment adviser with any other series of the Trust or hold itself out as related to any other series of the Trust for investment purposes.

 Audit Committee.
 The Board has an Audit Committee that consists solely of all of the Trustees, none of whom is an "interested persons" of the Trust within the meaning of the 1940 Act.
-The Audit Committee's responsibilities include, among other things: (i) the selection, retention or termination of the Trust's independent auditors and approval of audit and non-audit services to be provided by the independent auditors; (ii) reviewing with the independent auditors the scope, performance and anticipated cost of their audit; (iii) discussing with the independent auditors certain matters relating to the Trust's financial statements, including any adjustment to such financial statements recommended by such independent auditors, or any other results of any audit; (iv) reviewing on a periodic basis a formal written statement from the independent auditors with respect to their independence, discussing with the independent auditors any relationships or services disclosed in the statement that may impact the objectivity and independence of the Trust's independent auditors and recommending that the Board take appropriate action in response thereto to satisfy itself of the auditor's independence; and (v) considering the comments of the independent auditors and management's responses thereto with respect to the quality and adequacy of the Trust's accounting and financial reporting policies and practices and internal controls.
+The Audit Committee's responsibilities include, among other things: (i) the selection, retention or termination of the Trust's independent auditors and approval of audit and non-audit services to be provided by the independent auditors; (ii) reviewing with the independent auditors the scope, performance and anticipated cost of their audit; (iii) discussing with the independent auditors certain matters relating to the Trust's financial statements, including any adjustment to such financial statements recommended by such independent auditors, or any other results of any audit; (iv) reviewing on a periodic basis a formal written statement from the independent auditors with respect to their independence, discussing with the independent auditors any relationships or services disclosed in the statement that may impact the objectivity and independence of the Trust's independence; and (v) considering the comments of the independent auditors and management's responses thereto with respect to the quality and adequacy of the Trust's accounting and financial reporting policies and practices and internal controls.
 The Audit Committee operates pursuant to an Audit Committee Charter.
-During the fiscal year ended October 31, 2018, the Audit Committee met six times.
+During the fiscal year ended October 31, 2019, the Audit Committee met eight times.